helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 ### Product Not Showing
 **Check:**
 1. Does it exist in UK Magento catalog (`catalog_product_entity`)?
-2. Is the product ENABLED (status = 1)?
-Disabled products don't appear
+2. Does product have categories assigned? (blank categories are filtered out)
-3. Does product name contain "AW365"? (auto-filtered)
+3. Do any categories contain "AW365"? (auto-filtered)
+4. Does product have a website assignment? (products without websites are filtered out)
-4. Was variant merging applied correctly?
+5. Was variant merging applied correctly?
-5. Is UK Magento database accessible?
+6. Is UK Magento database accessible?
-6. Try refreshing the inventory management page to force sync
+7. Try refreshing the inventory management page to force sync
+8. Are you filtering by `discontinued_status`?
+Check if the product has the right status value

-### Disabled Product Still Showing
+### Product Not Visible in UI
-**This shouldn't happen** - disabled products are filtered automatically
+**Check:**
+- Product should be synced to `inventory_metadata` if it passes the filters above
+- UI may be filtering by `discontinued_status` custom attribute
-- Check that product status is actually 2 in Magento
+- Check the product's `discontinued_status` value in Magento (stored in additional_attributes)
-- Clear browser cache and refresh
-- Verify EAV status attribute is properly set
-- Check logs for sync errors
+- Try removing status filters in the UI to see all products
+- `inventory_metadata` persists regardless of Magento status changes

-### Lost Data After Disabling Product
+### Lost Data After Product Changes
 **This shouldn't happen** - inventory_metadata is never deleted
 - Check `inventory_metadata` table directly for the SKU
-- Data should still exist even if product is disabled
+- Data should persist even if product changes in Magento
 - If data is missing, check application logs for errors
 - Consider implementing backups for critical data